Religion in South Korea: Protestantism

-Orthodoxy
+Eastern and Oriental Orthodoxy

-Orthodox Christian missionaries entered Korea from Russia in 1900.
+Eastern Orthodox Church missionaries entered Korea from Russia in 1900.
 In 1903, the first Eastern Orthodox church in Korea was established.
 However, the Russo-Japanese War in 1904 and the Russian Revolution in 1917 interrupted the activities of the mission.
 After the North's army abducted Korea's only Orthodox priest at the time, Fr.
 Alexi Kim, at the start of the Korean War in 1950, and after the St. Nicholas Church building was destroyed by the 1951 bombing of Seoul, the small flock of Orthodox faithful was at risk of annihilation.
 In 1955, the Orthodox faithful of Korea wrote a letter to the Holy Synod of the Ecumenical Patriarchate asking to come under the Ecumenical Patriarchate's spiritual care and jurisdiction.
 Their request was granted, and the development and growth of the Church in Korea began to accelerate.
 Today, the roughly 5,000 Orthodox faithful of Korea remain under the Ecumenical Patriarchate of Constantinople, whose Holy Synod elevated the flourishing Church in Korea in 2004 to the status of a "Metropolis."
 The non-Chalcedonian Coptic Church of Alexandria was first established in Seoul in 2013 for Egyptian Copts and Ethiopians residing in South Korea.

-Others
+Other Christians

 The Church of Jesus Christ of Latter-day Saints in South Korea was established following the baptism of Kim Ho Jik in 1951, which had 81,628 members in 2012 with one temple in Seoul, four Mormon missions (Seoul, Daejeon, Busan, and Seoul South), 128 congregations, and twenty-four family history centres.

 There are an estimated 2 million South Koreans who attend fringe churches not recognized by the Christian Council of Korea, the Communion of Churches in Korea and the Council of Denomination Heads for Korean Church Unity.

-Sun Myung Moon's Unification Church (통일교 Tongilgyo) is a new religious movement founded in South Korea in 1954 by Sun Myung Moon, which has financed many organizations and businesses in news media, education, politics and social activism.
+Sun Myung Moon's Unification Church is a new religious movement founded in South Korea in 1954 by Sun Myung Moon, which has financed many organizations and businesses in news media, education, politics and social activism.
 In 2003, Korean Unification Church members started a political party named "The Party for God, Peace, Unification, and Home".

 World Mission Society Church of God, Victory Altar, Shincheonji Church, Christian Gospel Mission (also known as JMS or Providence), Grace Road Church and Evangelical Baptist Church of Korea are other Korean new religious movements that originated within Christianity.
 Other fringe Christian churches include the Manmin Central Church.